sudev/sudev.github.com/_posts/2013-09-07-minixinstall.markdown

     ps aux | grep ssh

-if not please install and enable ssh(depends on your distro)
+If not please install and enable ssh(depends on your distro)
 Ubuntu / Debian users

     sudo apt-get install openssh-server